 The second Wildwood Grove eating option is a walk-up window adjacent to Till & Harvest.
 There aren’t many items on the menu, but maybe that’s a good excuse to try one of everything.
 I’m particularly interested in the popcorn chicken and the churro sundaes.

 What I shared above is not a complete list.
 It’s just the stops I highlighted during a recent foodie event.
 Though you may want to try, I don’t believe your stomach could handle stopping at every suggested location in one visit.
-But, I just gave you several reasons to return to Dollywood again and again.
+But, I just gave you several reasons to return to Dollywood again and again especially if exploring food is in your list of things to do this fall.
 You’re welcome.